 Alexander Pfander – Festival Director

 I am a scriptwriter, director & creator of films and series, with a strong interest in storytelling and new world creating.
 My media experience includes editing and post-production.
 I am the creator of the award-winning Sci-fi Web series, Mission Backup Earth.
 I’m always looking for new adventures in the media world and as a Sci-fi fan, I want to connect filmmakers and audiences by showcasing work from around the world that celebrates the Sci-fi genre.
 WEBSITE

 Anthony Straeger – Festival Director

 I’ve been in the business for over 30 years, both as an actor, filmmaker and writer.
 With a passion for horror and Sci-fi, I’ve written many short and feature scripts including: Between the Walls, (optioned in the UK) and The Kamenka Experiment, which has won four screen writing awards.
 I recent co-wrote Fotoautomat Man, which premiered in June 2020.
 It’s a joy to be part of Berlin Sci-fi Filmfest, and I really believe we are building something for the future.
 WEBSITE

 Isabella Hermann – Festival Director

-Isabella Hermann is a political scientist by training and a science-fiction fan by passion.
-She holds a PhD in International Relations and talks and writes about how science-fiction interacts with world politics and mirrors societal challenges.
-In this sense, science-fiction shows us not only alternative futures but makes us think about what kind of future we want to live in.
-Isabella works as scientific coordinator of an interdisciplinary research group on artificial intelligence at Berlin-Brandenburg Academy of Sciences and Humanities at Popular Political Science.
+I’m a political scientist by training and a science-fiction fan by passion.
+Holding a PhD in International Relations, I talk and write about how science-fiction interacts with world politics and mirrors societal challenges.
+In this way, science-fiction shows us not only alternative futures but makes us think about what kind of future we want to live in.
 WEBSITE